 - Just like camping in a tent, cook a good distance away from your sleeping site.

-- Cinch the bivy’s hood down around your face, but avoid breathing inside the bivy.
+- Cinch the bivy’s hood down around your face, but avoid breathing inside the bivy which can create condensation.

 - A buff or balaclava makes a great lightweight face mask.

 - If possible, during the day turn the bivy inside out and air it out.

 - In snow, consider using an ultralight tarp underneath and two sleeping pads—a closed-cell pad and an air pad—for greater insulation from the ground.
 See these tips for snow camping.